R03b3n5/Terraform-Guide/education-engineer/terraform-getting-started.md

 $ touch main.tf
 ```

-Paste the following lines into the file.
+Paste the following lines into the created file.

 ```hcl
 terraform {